Which city is cheaper, Plitvice Lakes National Park or Dubrovnik?

 Dubrovnik, the "Pearl of the Adriatic", is a beautiful walled city in southern Croatia that sits on the edge of the Adriatic Sea.
 It's a small city, with only about 40,000 residents, but it's become one of the most significant tourist destinations in the Mediterranean.
 It is also a UNESCO World Heritage Site.

 The city was historically built on maritime trade, which is not surprising given its location near major Italian and Greek ports such as Venice, Bari, Corfu, and Trieste.
 It was a center of language and literature and was the home of many important poets, playwrights, painters, and scientists during the 15th and 16th centuries.
 Today its economy is dependent on tourism and it is one of the most popular destinations in the region.
 People visit the city for its impressive history, beautiful setting, great weather, and interesting architecture.

 One of the most beautiful natural sights in Europe, Plitvice Lakes National Park is an area of green forests laced with a system of interconnected turquoise lakes.
 It was set aside as a national park in 1949, and was later designated an UNESCO World Heritage Site in 1979.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Dubrovnik is $91, while the average daily cost in Plitvice Lakes National Park is $119.
+The average daily cost (per person) in Dubrovnik is $75, while the average daily cost in Plitvice Lakes National Park is $97.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Dubrovnik and Plitvice Lakes National Park in more detail.
+What follows is a categorical breakdown of travel costs for Dubrovnik and Plitvice Lakes National Park in more detail.

 Here are some examples of typical meal expenses from previous travelers to Dubrovnik: